What they look like after 50k miles

 986-606-228-00 2003-2004 after the starter catalytic-converter

-It is odd that the numbers don’t quite match up in terms of a part number from Porsche equal to the same part from Bosch.
+It is odd that the model year breakpoints don’t quite match up in terms of a part number from Porsche equal to the same part from Bosch after 2003 and that there are 3 part numbers listed on page (Illustration) 202-05 of the PET for 03 on.
+Anyone who can shed some light, please email me.

 Part Numbers from Bosch